spexod/iSLAT/README.md

 [Gordon et al. 2022](https://ui.adsabs.harvard.edu/abs/2022JQSRT.27707949G/abstract).

 ## Parameters definitions and units
+General note for all parameters in the GUI: *every time you update any value, hit "return/enter" on your keyboard to make them effective.
+A confirmation will appear in the message box in iSLAT.*
-- Model parameters: temperature is in K, radius in au (this is the radius of the equivalent emitting area, not the orbital radius of the emission), column density in cm<sup>-2</sup>
+- Molecular model parameters: temperature is in K, radius in au (this is the radius of the equivalent emitting area, not the orbital radius of the emission), column density in cm<sup>-2</sup>.
 - Other parameters:
   - plot start/range and min/max wavelength (i.e. the spectral range
   for computing the model) are in μm